Food waste – and finding ways to reduce it – is a major priority for every player in the global supply chain. This blog explores the best approaches.

 2. Adopt a strategic, sustainable disposal process

+Some volume of waste is inevitable, of course.
 Which is why – in addition to addressing hotspots within the value chain – it’s also important for food businesses to adopt a more sustainable, environmentally friendly process for both the management and disposal of waste when it occurs.
 Doing so both mitigates the financial impact of food loss and helps to reduce its environmental impact.

-In the UK, for example, all former foodstuffs are categorised according to their potential risk.
+Where food is no longer safe for human consumption, however, a different set of laws and regulations comes into force.
+In the UK, for example, all foodstuffs are categorised according to their potential risk.
 The highest risk foods, such as raw animal products, cannot be used in animal feed or sent to landfill and must be disposed of via techniques such as incineration or pressure sterilisation.
 Lowest risk foods, such as bakery or confectionery, can be sent for use in animal farm feed.
+Each country will have its own rules around the safe disposal of former foodstuffs that businesses must ensure familiarity with.

 3. Be proactive

+The consequences of food waste on global sustainability are huge.
 And though they can’t address the issue alone, there’s no doubt that food businesses have a vital role to play in both food waste reduction and prevention.

-By investing in data-driven solutions that pinpoint the causes of waste and pairing this with a sustainable and strategic approach to disposal, they can help contribute to international progress while also limiting their own environmental impact and financial fallout as a result of food loss too.
+By investing in data-driven solutions that pinpoint the causes of waste and pairing this with a sustainable and strategic approach to disposal, they can help contribute to international progress while also limiting their own environmental impact and financial fallout as a result of food loss, too.

 How can Foods Connected help?